 The two-week study tour to NASA for first-year students in science, engineering, technology or design is expected to become a biannual activity.
 Participants will have access to exclusive areas in NASA as part of the HASSE International Space School.

 Past and present students are invited to join in several social impact programs to encourage networking across a range of levels, disciplines and experiences.

-Students can also become ‘STEMers’ (educators of Science, Technology, Engineering and Mathematics) by working with VU tech artists, the award-winning Skunk Control, or in outreach programs such as VU’s popular Family Science Night or with the state-wide travelling Science Troupe.
+Students can also become ‘STEMers’ (educators of Science, Technology, Engineering and Mathematics) by working with VU tech artists, or in outreach programs such as VU’s popular Family Science Night or with the state-wide travelling Science Troupe.